-(A) The judge to whom the motion is presented may consult with the judge or judges before whom the other case or cases are pending, if any.
-The judge must enter an order finding whether or not the cases are related, and, if they are, whether the higher numbered case or cases were properly assigned, or should be reassigned, to that judge.

-- (B) Where the judge finds that reassignment of a case assigned to a different judge should occur, the Clerk of Court must reassign the higher-numbered case or cases to the judge deciding the motion and to whom the lowest-numbered case is assigned.
-A copy of any finding on relatedness and whether or not reassignment should take place must be sent to each of the judges before whom any of the higher-numbered cases are pending. - (C) Where the judge finds that reassignment of a case that was initially assigned to that judge should occur, the Clerk of Court must randomly reassign the case pursuant to Gen. L.R.
+- (A) The judge to whom the motion is presented may consult with the judge or judges before whom the other case or cases are pending, if any.
+The judge must enter an order finding whether or not the cases are related, and, if they are, whether the higher numbered case or cases were properly assigned, or should be reassigned, to that judge. - (B) Where the judge finds that reassignment of a case assigned to a different judge should occur, the Clerk of Court must reassign the higher-numbered case or cases to the judge deciding the motion and to whom the lowest-numbered case is assigned. - (C) Where the judge finds that reassignment of a case that was initially assigned to that judge should occur, the Clerk of Court must randomly reassign the case pursuant to Gen. L.R.
 3(a).